gemini-hlsw/itac/README.md

 1. Initialize a workspace directory to contain all your input files, and copy proposal XML files into the `proposals` directory.
 1. Customize configuration files as necessary to specify partner times, shutdown blocks, target changes, and so on.
+1. Place proposals in band folders according to desired queue placement.
-1. Create queues and examine the output, tweaking configuration until you're satisfied.
+1. Create queues and examine the output, tweaking configuration and applying proposal edits until you're satisfied.
 1. Send emails and ingest the proposals into the ODB.

 Keep in mind the following big ideas:

 - All the input files are just normal text files.
 You can rename them, make backups, store them in source control, manage them however you like.
-- All proposal "edits" are specified as part of configuration and occur as proposals are loaded from disk. *The XML files are never touched.* This means you undo or change edits simply by updating the contents of the `edits/` folder.
+- All proposal "edits" are specified as part of configuration and occur as proposals are loaded from disk. *The XML files are never touched.* This means you can undo or change edits by updating the contents of the `edits/` folder.
 - The input files completely specify the Queue.
 If you want to have several queues that you can compare, you can have several sets of input files.

 Now let's examine these steps in more detail.